James-HoneyBadger/GulfOfMexico/docs/guides/INSTALL_GUIDE.md

 pip install PyQt5
 ```

-**Note:** The Qt IDE doesn't work on all systems (looking at you, CPU instruction limitations).
-If it fails, the IDE automatically falls back to a web-based interface.
-Crisis averted!
+Note: If Qt isn't available on your system, the IDE can fall back to a web-based interface.

 ## IDE Setup